sgebbie/d3-es-bundler/readme.md

 # D3 ES Bundler

-Builds a ES compliant JavaScript module for D3.
+Builds an ES compliant JavaScript module for D3.

 D3 is developed using ES JavaScript modules.
 However, for legacy reasons, the distributions are provided for non-standard module formats.
 This project